 5 Techniques to Stop Overthinking Mistakes

-Rumination is not only linked to work, depression, or anxiety; instead, individuals who place a high value on perfectionism or who score highly on perfectionism traits are also likely to engage in rumination (Flett, Nepon, & Hewitt, 2015; van der Kaap-Deeder, Soenens, Boone, Vandenkerckhove, Stemgée, & Vansteenkiste, 2016; Nepon et al., 2011).
+Rumination is not only linked to work, depression, or anxiety.
+People who place a high value on perfectionism or who score highly on perfectionism traits are also likely to engage in rumination (Flett, Nepon, & Hewitt, 2016; van der Kaap-Deeder et al., 2016; Nepon, Flett, Hewitt, & Molnar, 2011).

-Some perfectionists are especially considered with evaluation, set unattainable goals, and are wrought by self-doubt and low confidence.
+Some perfectionists are especially concerned with evaluation, set unattainable goals, and experience self-doubt and low confidence.
 When perfectionists ‘fail’ at a task, they may tend to ruminate over their mistakes, which in turn heightens the negative feelings that they experience.

 To counteract ruminating about past mistakes, instead engage in the following behaviors (Barnard & Curry, 2011; van der Kaap-Deeder et al., 2016):